 However, each time we do, there goes our focus.
 Unless you’re expecting a truly urgent call, power down your phone and keep it stashed away, out of sight.
 You may be surprised by how much can be accomplished without the interruptions or temptations.

 Getting Organized: There’s a reason that people use to-do lists: they are effective.
 By mapping out your goals for the day and arranging them by priority, you will be able to accomplish more – especially if you schedule brief breaks periodically throughout the day.
 By remaining mindful throughout your process, you will be able to better focus on what you need to accomplish, rather than the distractions around you.
 These habits will help you instill a predisposition to monotasking, multitasking’s more effective cousin.

 As its name suggests, monotasking is the full dedication of your time to a single task until no more progress can be made on it.
 Monotasking enables tasks to be completed more efficiently and effectively, ultimately bringing greater progress towards your goals.

 However, just because you can’t multitask, doesn’t mean your technology can’t.

-Symmetric Engineering Group can help you implement solutions with automation capabilities, giving your team less to worry about and less to take their focus away from their productivity.
+Symmetric IT Group can help you implement solutions with automation capabilities, giving your team less to worry about and less to take their focus away from their productivity.
 Call us at (813) 749-0895 to learn more.